kumahq/kuma/docs/proposals/L7-traffic-route.md

 - match:
     kuma.io/service: backend
 conf:
-  # split: section is no longer allowed when http: section is present
-  http:
-  - match:
+  http: # a new http section which is a list
+  - match: # match is required and need to have at least one sub-element
       method: GET
-      path: # one of either prefix or exact will be allowed
+      path: # one of either prefix, exact or regex will be allowed
         prefix: /users
         exact: /users/user-1
+        regex:
       headers:
-        some-header: # one of either prefix or exact will be allowed
+        some-header: # one of either prefix, exact or regex will be allowed
           exact: some-value
           prefix: some-
+          regex
+    modify: # optional section
+      path: "/not-offers"
+      host: not-offers
+      requestHeaders:
+        add:
+          - name: x-custom-header
+            value: xyz
+            append: true # if true then if there is x-custom-header already, it will append xyz
+        remove:
+          - name: x-something
+      responseHeaders:
+        add:
+          - name: x-custom-header
+            value: xyz
+            append: true
+        remove:
+          - name: x-something
+    destination: # required either split or a destination.
+Destination is a syntax sugar over split to one destination with weight 100 kuma.io/service: usr_svc_6379
+      version: '1.0'
     split:
       - weight: 90
         destination: